Armstrong24/survey-chatbot/README.md

 - Local backend routes are `/chat`, `/stats`, and `/health`.
 - In local development, set `NEXT_PUBLIC_API_URL` so frontend calls the FastAPI backend directly.
 - If `/stats` fails, verify Google Sheets values in `backend/.env`.
+- Theme preference is stored in localStorage and respects system mode.